Do you know who’s buying your products—and why? What convinces consumers to buy from your online shop?

 With this information, you can adjust your eCommerce strategy to suit potential customers’ motivations and habits.
 Work on implementing these strategies:

-Entering a new market always requires research into the local context.
+Entering a new eCommerce market always requires research into the local context and providing a great shipping experience.
 By using a data-driven approach, you can improve your chances of clinching sales in the Thai eCommerce market.